tylerpierce683/cs408-letter-format/README.md

 able to render your webpage but that does not mean that you wrote correct code.
 In this course we will use [htmlhint](https://htmlhint.com/) to make sure our html is as correct as possible.

+**Important** - Just because your webpage renders correctly does not mean your HTML/CSS/Javascript is actually correct.
+This is an unfortunate side effect of the long history of browsers "fixing" poorly formatted pages to just display something.
+If your code or markup is wrong you will eventually be bitten by a browser update or some other browser/OS combination that "fixes" your bad code in a way that was not intended.

 ### CSS

 VSCode already has built in [support](https://code.visualstudio.com/docs/languages/css#_syntax-verification-linting) for css